-- 1. Failure to resolve coexisting sinus infections, or recurrence of coexisting sinus problems and/or polyps, or the need for further or more aggressive surgery. - 2.
+- 1. Nasal obstruction due to the failure to straighten the septum or later re-deviation of the septum, collapse of the nasal cartilage's, or the re-growth or swelling of the turbinates. - 2.
+Failure to resolve coexisting sinus infections, or recurrence of coexisting sinus problems and/or polyps, or the need for further or more aggressive surgery. - 3.
 Bleeding.
 In rare situations, a need for blood products or a blood transfusion.
 You have the right, should you choose, to have autologous or designated donor directed blood prepared in advance in case an emergency transfusion was necessary.
-You are encouraged to consult with your doctor if you are interested in this option. - 3.
-Chronic nasal drainage or excessive dryness or crusting of the nose or sinuses. - 4.
+You are encouraged to consult with your doctor if you are interested in this option. - 4.
+Chronic nasal drainage or excessive dryness or crusting of the nose or sinuses. - 5.
 Need for allergy evaluation, treatments, or environmental controls.
-Surgery is neither a cure for nor a substitute for good allergy control or treatment. - 5.
-Failure to improve or resolve concurrent respiratory illness such as, but not limited to asthma, bronchitis, or cough. - 6.
+Surgery is neither a cure for nor a substitute for good allergy control or treatment. - 6.
+Failure to improve or resolve concurrent respiratory illness such as, but not limited to asthma, bronchitis, or cough. - 7.
 Failure to resolve associated "sinus or nasal" headaches.
 The exact cause of headaches can be difficult to determine or be multi-factorial.
-You may require consultation with another specialist such as a neurologist. - 7.
-Damage to the eye and its associated structures, or damage to the skull base with resulting meningitis, brain abscess, or leakage of spinal fluid (very rare).
-Sometimes these complications can occur simply as a result of chronic or acute infection of the sinuses. - 8.
-Permanent numbness of the upper teeth, palate, or face. - 9.
-Prolonged pain/discomfort, impaired healing, and the need for hospitalization. - 10.
+You may require consultation with another specialist such as a neurologist. - 8.
+Permanent numbness of the upper teeth. - 9.
+Prolonged pain, impaired healing, and the need for hospitalization. - 10.
+Septal perforation, which is a permanent hole inside the nose between the two sides.
+In rare situations this may change the outer appearance of the nose. - 11.
 Failure to restore or worsening of the sense of smell or taste, or failure to relieve nosebleeds.